developer-zebra/developer-zebra-site/src/emdk-for-xamarin/1-0/mx/index.md

   - heading: Security Features
     visible: true
     description: Manage security settings for the device and access to applications.
     items:
       - title: Access Manager
         url: accessmgr
         description: The AccessMgr enables the configuration of a device to control which user or applications can be used on a given device as well as what those applications can do.
         icon: /mx/icons/accessmgr.png
       - title: Camera Manager
         url: cameramgr
-        description: The CameraMgr allows you to control what cameras, if any, will be allowed to be used.
+        description: 'The CameraMgr allows you to control what cameras, if any, will be allowed to be used.'
         icon: /mx/icons/cameramgr.png
       - title: Certificate Manager
         url: certmgr